 Japanese Building & Interior Guide (EN)

-What Is “Existing Non-Conformity”?
+What Is “Existing Non-Conformity” in Japan?

 Japanese Timber Construction (EN)